ReactiveSets/toubkal/README.md

 with it, all of which have shortcomming and usually will not fit the complexity of any real-world application let alone provide acceptable performances at scale.

-Toubkal provides a simple yet highly-efficient dataflow authorization model and system architecture that delivers **Reactive UI updates on authorization changes** at scale.
+Toubkal provides a simple yet efficient dataflow authorization model and system architecture that delivers **Reactive UI updates on authorization changes** at scale.

 Now, you might consider that you don't need this, that end-users can refresh their page on authorization changes.
 But the reality is that we can do this because we provide a